pynbody/pynbody/docs/tutorials/filters.rst

 >>> (halo["mass"]*halo["pos"]).mean(axis=0)

-The indexing is taken care of under the hood and all the boilerplate code is gone.
+The indexing is taken care of under the hood and all the boilerplate indexing code is gone.
 In this tutorial, we discuss some of the ways that subviews and filters can be used in `pynbody`.

 How do I create a simple subview?
 ---------------------------------